DrA1ex/mind-net.js/README.md

 ## About

 mind-net.js is a lightweight library designed for training and executing neural networks.
 It provides essential functionality and is primarily geared towards small-scale projects or educational purposes.
 With mind-net.js, users can easily develop and experiment with neural networks, gaining hands-on experience in the field of machine learning.
-Whether you're a beginner or an experienced developer, this library offers a user-friendly interface and intuitive methods for building and deploying neural networks.
-Dive into the world of artificial intelligence with mind-net.js and unlock the potential of neural networks in your projects.

 ## Installation